 Ingredients

-- ½ cup cucumber (grated; about ½ a large Englich cucumber)
+- ½ cup cucumber grated; about ½ a large Englich cucumber

-- 1 cup yogurt (plant-based unsweetened, preferably Greek-style )
+- 1 cup yogurt plant-based unsweetened

 - 2 cloves minced garlic

-- 1-2 tablespoon lemon juice
+- 1-2 tablespoons lemon juice

 - 1 tablespoon olive oil